SowmyaAji/ExpressEmployee/README.md

 $ node app.js
 ```

-The API can be accessed via Portman app on the localhost:3000
+The API can be accessed via Postman app (https://www.getpostman.com/) on the localhost:3000

 ## Testing Methods: